ayomienjang/ayomienjang/README.md

-## aloow👋 kenalan yuk, i'm...
+## aloow semua 👋 kenalan yuk, i'm...
 Ayomi!

 # 💫 About Me:
 i like matca and lolipop candy